w7sst/MorseRunner/README.md

 #### Now - Summer 2022 (July-Sept)
 Projects we are currently working on...
 - [ ] **Develop Community Guidelines** - Discuss and adopt community guidelines
-for contributing to this project, including roles, best practices, guidelines, expectations, adherance to standards, etc.
+for contributing to this project, including roles, code of conduct, best practices, guidelines, expectations, adherance to standards, etc.

 - [ ] **Launch Community Respository** - Create a single repository containing